-Raised in a typical Argentinian home surrounded by traditional culture and folk music but with a classical education at the same time.
-This “constantly running away from the comfort zone” artist brings a refined guitar technique applied to worldwide popular music through extremely creative arrangements.
+Raised in a typical Argentinian home surrounded by traditional music but with a classical education at the same time, this “constantly running away from the comfort zone” artist brings a refined guitar technique applied to world music through extremely creative arrangements.

-Jazz harmonies, Latin American groove, open-minded Free Jazz techniques and meticulous work in the field of improvisation, come together through the Dario Acosta Teich’s music.
+Jazz harmonies, Latin American grooves, open-minded Free Jazz techniques and meticulous work in the field of improvisation come together through Dario Acosta Teich’s music.

 Born in Tucuman, Argentina in November 1986, Dario started to study Guitar at the Conservatory of the city at age 11.
 After graduating as a guitar performer in 2008 he moved to Buenos Aires to study Composition at the University of La Plata.
 One year later he was invited to become a cooperating teacher in the academic topic Argentinian Folklore.
 In 2015 he was awarded a scholarship to study for a Master’s degree in jazz performance at the Jerusalem Academy of Music and Dance.